Bob Brenly: Minor leagues

+San Francisco Giants (1981–1988)

-Brenly was not drafted but signed as an amateur free agent by the San Francisco Giants in 1976.
-He made his major league debut in 1981 at the age of 27.
+Brenly made his major league debut in 1981 at the age of 27.
 Brenly replaced Milt May as the Giants starting catcher in 1983 and posted a .224 batting average along with 7 home runs and 34 runs batted in.
 Brenly had his best season offensively in 1984 when, he was hitting for a .318 batting average at mid-season to earn a spot as a reserve player for the National League in the 1984 All-Star game.
 He finished the season with a career-high .291 batting average with 20 home runs and 80 runs batted in.
 Brenly won the 1984 Willie Mac Award for his spirit and leadership.

 In 1986, Brenly led National League catchers with a .995 fielding percentage, committing only 3 errors as a catcher in 101 games as the Giants improved from last place the previous season to finish third in the National League Western Division.
 Also in 1986, Brenly broke up a perfect game attempt by pitcher Don Carman on August 20 by leading off the ninth inning with a double.

 Although Brenly was a good defensive catcher, he also has the dubious distinction of committing 4 errors in one inning while playing as a substitute third baseman during a game on September 14, 1986, against the Atlanta Braves.
 Already suited up to catch, he was asked to man third base when the regular player was unavailable.
 Three errors were on ground balls and one on a throw, with the throwing error coming on the same play as one of the ground ball errors.
 Brenly atoned for his mistakes by hitting a fifth-inning home run.
 He then hit a two-out, two-run single in the seventh inning to tie the game and finally hit a walk-off home run in the bottom of the ninth inning to win the game.

-Brenly was playing first base during a Giants-Mets game on September 3, 1986 when Keith Hernandez hit a sharp grounder to pitcher Terry Mulholland.
+Brenly was playing first base during a Giants-Mets game on September 3, 1986, when Keith Hernandez hit a sharp grounder to pitcher Terry Mulholland.
 The ball got stuck in Mulholland's glove so Mulholland tossed the glove with the baseball to Brenly for the out.

 Brenly led National League catchers in 1987 with 83 assists and posted a .267 batting average with 18 home runs and 51 runs batted in as, the Giants won the National League Western Division title.
 In the only post-season appearance of his career in the 1987 National League Championship Series, Brenly hit .235 with 1 home run and 2 runs batted in as the Giants were defeated by the St. Louis Cardinals in a seven-game series.

+During the 1988 season, Brenly caught only 69 games and was released at the end of the season.

+Toronto Blue Jays (1989)

+In 1989, Brenly became a free agent and signed a contract to play for the Toronto Blue Jays.
+After half a season with the Blue Jays, he was released.